 Talent pipetting collagenase into the center well and OT medium into the outer well.

 SCOPE: transferring the ovaries to the collagenase solution.
-TXT: Incubation: Heated surface; Laminar flow hood; 30 - 45 min
+TXT: Incubation: Heated surface 37 °C ; Laminar flow hood; 30 - 45 min

 At the end of the collagenase incubation, move the collagenase-treated ovaries to the outer well to rinse [1].
 Change micropipettes and transfer the ovaries to a fresh dish filled with OT medium [2].
-To harvest the follicles, repeatedly aspirate and expel enzyme-treated ovarian tissue through the pipette tip [3].
+To harvest the follicles, repeatedly aspirate and expel enzyme-treated ovarian tissue through pipette tips cut to different sizes.
+[3].
 Mechanically tease tissue using 27-Gauge needles to aid release of follicles [4].

 Talent moving the treated ovaries to the outer well for rinsing.